KyleMayes/microbench/README.md

 A micro-benchmarking library (inspired by [core_bench](https://github.com/janestreet/core_bench)).

-Supported on the stable, beta, and nightly Rust channels.

 Released under the Apache License 2.0.

+Supported on Rust 1.31.0 and later.

 **Note:** The `retain` function (used to prevent the optimizer from removing computations) may not operate correctly or may have poor performance on the stable and beta channels of Rust.
 If you are